AnCh7/documentation/devops/deployment-strategies.md

 [![kubernetes shadow deployment](.deployment-strategies-images/grafana-shadow.png)](https://github.com/ContainerSolutions/k8s-deployment-strategies/blob/master/shadow/grafana-shadow.png)

 A shadow deployment consists of releasing version B alongside version A, fork version A’s incoming requests and send them to version B as well without impacting production traffic.
 This is particularly useful to test production load on a new feature.
 A rollout of the application is triggered when stability and performance meet the requirements.

+#### Multi-Armed Bandit

+> Dynamically allocate traffic to different versions of models based on their performance.

+**Epsilon-greedy** In ‘greedy’ experiments, the lever with highest known  payout is always pulled except when a random action is taken.
+A  randomly chosen arm is pulled a fraction ε of the time.
+The other 1-ε of the time, the arm with highest known payout is pulled.

+**Upper confidence bound** assumes that the unknown mean payoffs of each arm will be as high as possible, based on observable data.

+**Thompson Sampling (Bayesian)** With this randomized probability matching strategy, the number of  pulls for a given lever should match its actual probability of being the optimal lever.

+ **Contextual bandit** the context and environment in which the experiment occurs.